tylerstennett/InvestingIntelligence/README.md

-# InvestingIntelligence
+# TradingIntelligence

-**InvestingIntelligence** is a quick and simple repository used for testing different machine learning models on stock market data with the purpose of predicting short-term stock price changes.
+**TradingIntelligence** is a quick and simple repository used for testing different machine learning models on stock market data with the purpose of predicting short-term stock price changes.

 ## Dataset